Who we are & what we do

 - Construction of DWDM route Saratov – Uralsk (Kazakhstan);

 - 100G DWDM ring connecting main cities in Volga region and Ural (from Nizhny Novgorod via Kazan and Yekaterinburg to Saratov);

 - RETN becomes official partner of the leading international IXPs to provide remote peering services worldwide;

-- Expansion into the Balkans adding PoP in Belgrade, Bucharest and Sofia.
+- Expansion into the Balkans by adding PoP in Belgrade, Bucharest and Sofia;

-- Major fibre purchase and multiple new PoPs in DACH region to coincide with the development of the Frankfurt office.
+- Major fibre purchase and multiple new PoPs in DACH region to coincide with the development of RETN Gmbh office in Frankfurt.

 - RETN Offices opened in Hong Kong, Almaty, Amsterdam, Stockholm;

 - New PoPs launched in Eastern and Western Europe (Warsaw, Amsterdam, Dusseldorf, London etc.);